Medically reviewed by Jill Johnson, DNP, APRN, FNP-BC

-On top of that, researchers have found a link between smoking and hair loss.
+On top of that, researchers from Dermatology have found a link between smoking and hair loss.

 While smoke is a pollutant that can damage your hair, cigarettes have also been found to damage the DNA of your hair follicles.

-Although rare, hair loss could be one of the most unwanted side effects of taking sertraline.
+Although rare, hair loss could be one of the most unwanted side effects of taking an antidepressant.

-The type of hair loss sertraline could trigger is called telogen effluvium — which is essentially excessive shedding.
+The type of hair loss sertraline and other antidepressants could trigger is called telogen effluvium — which is essentially excessive shedding.

 Thankfully, there are treatments that can help reverse this type of temporary hair loss and encourage regrowth.